 You wait it out, usually.
 It very, very rarely rains for more than an hour.
 I also recommend that if you’re visiting around rainy season, you always make sure your plans are somewhat flexible (so you can rearrange a beach afternoon if the weather turns, and get massages instead).

 What activities should I do in the rain if it rains during my trip to Bali?

 Massages, massages, and more massages.
 Did you know a great 1 hour massage with a flower bath at a super nice place in Bali can cost $15?
 This is my go-to if it rains.
 I also love to shop ( my favorite area to shop is Canggu), or just soak up the zen in Ubud – which is BEAUTIFUL in the rain!!!
 You can also do a yoga class, take a cooking class, or just eat at one of the many amazing restaurants in Bali (all my recs are in my Ultimate Bali Travel Guide here)

 Will I need to pack a rain jacket in Bali?

 In all likelihood, no. The only time you’ll need a jacket in Bali is if you’re planning on doing a sunrise volcano hike, in which case it gets chilly on the way up.
 But otherwise, it’s so warm in Bali that the rain doesnt really change that.
 If anything you’d only need a veryyyyy light layer.
 Here are some of my favorites that are super easy to pack.
-(This adorable one from Amazon, $25, and this Colombia one on Amazon for $39, that comes in 10+ beautiful colors!)

 The moral of the story is do NOT let the weather report or random articles online scare you away from choosing Bali for your honeymoon, group trip, solo trip, or romantic vacation, no matter what time of year!!!
 You are going to fall in love with Bali, and have an amazing trip!
 Let me know any questions that come up in the comments!!
 XO, Christina